Crepant resolutions and open strings: Introduction

-A proof of the all-genus Ruan's conjecture and of the quantum OCRC for the other case of a Hard Lefschetz Crepant Resolution of toric Calabi--Yau 3-folds -- the $G$-Hilb resolution of $[\bbC^3/G]$ with $G=\bbZ_2 \times \bbZ_2$ -- will be offered in \cite{ar}, where the OCRC will also be proven for a family of non-Hard Lefschetz targets.
+A proof of the all-genus Ruan's conjecture and of the quantum OCRC for the other case of a Hard Lefschetz Crepant Resolution of toric Calabi--Yau 3-folds -- the $G$-Hilb resolution of $[\bbC^3/G]$ with $G=\bbZ_2 \times \bbZ_2$ -- will be offered in the companion paper \cite{Brini:2014fea}, where the OCRC will also be proven for a family of non-Hard Lefschetz targets.

+In the current form, the {\it winding neutral disc potential}, which encodes information about disc invariants, depends on the choice of an Aganagic-Vafa brane incident to one of the torus invariant lines.
+In other words, we have a different object corresponding to each phase of the open moduli.
+It would be desirable to have a construction of the winding neutral disc potential that is independent of the choice of Lagrangian, and to obtain the various boundary conditions as specializations, so as to witness more explicitly the phase transitions in the open moduli.
+We are currently investigating this proposal and have some positive results in the case of target $\bbC^3$.

 We have also been made aware of the existence of a number of projects related in various ways to the subject of this paper.
 In a forthcoming paper, Coates--Iritani--Jiang will establish Iritani's proposal on the relation between the $K$-group McKay correspondence and the CRC in the fully equivariant setting for general semi-projective toric varieties.
 Ke--Zhou \cite{kezhou} have announced a proof of the quantum McKay correspondence for disk invariants on effective outer legs for semi-projective toric Calabi--Yau $3$-orbifolds using results of \cite{fang2012open}; this is the case where the comparison of cohomological disk potentials of the OCRC is simplified to an identification of the scalar disk potentials.
 Very recently, a similar statement for scalar potentials was obtained by Chan--Cho--Lau--Tseng in \cite{2013arXiv1306.0437C} as an application of their construction of a class of non-toric Lagrangian branes inside toric Calabi--Yau 3-orbifolds.
 This opens up the suggestive hypothesis that our setup for the OCRC may be generalized beyond the toric setting considered here.